juicedata/juicefs-csi-driver/docs/en/guide/cache-group-operator.md

 cachegroup-sample   juicefs-cache-group-cachegroup-sample   Ready   1/1     10s
 ```

-## Use Cache Group {#use-cache-group}
+## Use the cache group {#use-cache-group}

-After completing the above steps, a JuiceFS distributed cache cluster has been started in K8s, with the cache group name `juicefs-cache-group-cachegroup-sample`.
+After completing the above steps, a JuiceFS distributed cache cluster has been started in Kubernetes, with the cache group name `juicefs-cache-group-cachegroup-sample`.
 To allow the JuiceFS client of the application to use this cache cluster, the JuiceFS client needs to join this cache group and add the `--no-sharing` mount option.
 This way, the JuiceFS client of the application joins the cache group but does not participate in cache data construction, avoiding cache data instability caused by frequent client creation and destruction.

 For dynamic configuration, modify the mount options as shown below.
-For more information on how to adjust mount configurations, see [Mount Options](../guide/configurations.md#mount-options).
+For more information on how to adjust mount configurations, see [Mount options](../guide/configurations.md#mount-options).

 ```yaml {6-7}
 apiVersion: storage.k8s.io/v1